kiriclope/NeuroFlame/README.md

 # kwargs can be any of the args in the config file

-# run the model
+# run a forward pass
-model.run()
+model()
 ```

-There are two configs here:
+There are two basic configuration files:
-- The first one is config_bump.py which is a continuous 1 population bump attractor model as in the NB stim paper.
+- 'config_bump.py' contains the parameters of a single continuous bump attractor network.
-- The second is config_EI.py which are standard parameters for a tuned bump attractor balance network with 2 populations.
+- 'config_EI.py' contains the parameters of a standard balanced network.

 ## Contributing
 Feel free to contribute.